julianjohannesen/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 ### Key points about DBs:
 1. Data in DBs is stored in tables that can be thought of just like Excel spreadsheets
-2. All the data in the same column must match tin terms of data type.
+2. All the data in the same column must match in terms of data type.
 3. Consistent column types are one of the main reasons working DBs is fast

 ### What are some examples of SQL DBs?